RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Second World War & Military History

 Beevor, Anthony, The Second World War.
 An up-to-date overview of the conflict in Europe and the Pacific by one of the English-speaking world’s best known military historians.
+Unlike many other English-language popular historians, Beevor makes extensive use of Soviet archival material.

 Davies, Norman, Europe at War.
 1939-1945.
 No Simple Victory.
 Somewhat outdated, but still a good introduction to post-Cold War revisionist scholarship.